hashicorp/terraform-guides/infrastructure-as-code/aws-lambda-ec2-lifecycles/README.md

 ### Optional - Enable KMS encryption
 You can optionally encrypt the Slack Webhook URL so that it cannot be viewed in plaintext in the AWS console.
 This also allows you to commit your webhook URL to source code without worrying about it getting into the wrong hands.
 This also provides some extra security if you are working with a shared AWS account.
 Here are the additional steps you need to follow to enable encryption:

-1. Uncomment the lines in `notifySlackUntaggedInstances.py` and `notifySlackInstanceUsage.py` that enable encryption.
+1. Uncomment the lines in `notifySlackUntaggedInstances.py` and `notifySlackInstanceUsage.py` (or other lambdas) that enable encryption.
 These are the lines you'll need to uncomment.
 Note how we are using the b64decode Python module to decrypt the encrypted Slack Webhook:
 ```
 # from base64 import b64decode
 # ENCRYPTED_HOOK_URL = os.environ['slackHookUrl']